ExXzile/QuickTimeIt/README.md

 - add args to @decorator (_Optional_)
   - __(runs=100000, timing='milli', repeat=3, logfile=True)__

-- in order for TimeIt to compute, your func must be 'called' with relevant args, if any.
+- in order for TimeIt to compute, your func **must** be 'called' with relevant args/kwargs, if applicable.

 - __@quick_timeit()__ can be placed on multiple funcs at once